MoFEM/Workshop2023/index.md

 ## Login and starting work

 - Login as user "mofem"; you set a password on the first login.
 Note this is the password to JupyterHub, not a password to the Linux environment.
-- Before you start, execute *install.md* notebook.
+- **Important**.
+Before you start, execute *install.md* notebook.
 It will create a local view of the generic MoFEM installation used by default in example notebooks.

 ## Being a good citizen

-This is a case when the container is running on a server and you share resources with other users.
+This is a case when the container is running on a server, and you share resources with other users.

 - If you run something with multiprocess which will run longer than 5-10 minutes, be nice, i.e. run the command as follows
 ~~~~